hashicorp/terraform-provider-azurerm/website/docs/r/bot_channel_slack.markdown

 ## Import

-Bot Channel can be imported using the `resource id`, e.g.
+The Slack Channel for a Bot can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_bot_channel_slack.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/example/providers/Microsoft.BotService/botServices/example/channels/SlackChannel